akaufman3/teaching-materials/intro-web-dev-html-css.md

 ## What is the Command Line?

-****Prior to class please have your terminal accessible and if possible please play around a bit with one of the below tutorials**

 >“As author Neal Stephenson famously put it, “In the Beginning was the Command Line.”Although a graphical user interface (GUI) can dramatically simplify computer use, in many contexts the most powerful and flexible way to interact with a computer is through a command-line interface (CLI).
 In such an interface, the user types commands that tell the computer to perform desired tasks.
 These commands can then be combined in various ways to achieve a variety of outcomes.”

 **Type along ~45 min or less**: [https://www.codecademy.com/learn/learn-the-command-line](https://www.codecademy.com/learn/learn-the-command-line)